Prostate Gland Enlargement – BPH

 • Erectile dysfunction

-There are several types of minimally invasive or surgical therapies.
+There are many types of minimally invasive or surgical treatments:

 Transurethral resection of the prostate (TURP)

 A lighted scope is inserted into your urethra, and the surgeon removes all but the outer part of the prostate.
-TURP generally relieves symptoms quickly, and most men have a stronger urine flow soon after the procedure.
-After TURP you might temporarily need a catheter to drain your bladder.
+TURP usually relieves symptoms quickly, and most men have a stronger urine stream soon after.
+A temporary catheter may be needed to empty your bladder after the procedure.

 Transurethral incision of the prostate (TUIP)

-A lighted scope is inserted into your urethra, and the surgeon makes one or two small cuts in the prostate gland — making it easier for urine to pass through the urethra.
-This surgery might be an option if you have a small or moderately enlarged prostate gland, especially if you have health problems that make other surgeries too risky.
+A scope is inserted into your urethra, and the surgeon makes one or two small cuts in the prostate to ease urine flow.
+This procedure is an option for men with smaller to moderately enlarged prostates, especially those with other health issues that make other surgeries riskier.

 Transurethral microwave thermotherapy (TUMT)